ctdio/node-golang-native-addon-experiment/README.md

 In this test, there were very few function calls being made.
 As you can see, the Javascript for loop was quite slow, taking about 5 seconds to complete.
-We know that heavy, blocking computations like this shouldn't really be with Javascript anyway, so this isn't a huge surprise.
-The interesting thing is that both the Go and C++ functions are almost neck and neck, with the C++ implementation having a slight lead over Go.
-Both are a little over 5 times faster than their JS variant.
+We know that heavy, blocking computations like this shouldn't really be done with Javascript anyway, so this isn't a huge surprise.
+The interesting thing is that both the Go and C++ functions are almost neck and neck in terms of speed, with the C++ implementation having a slight lead over Go.
+Both are a little over 5 times faster than the JS variant.
 Maybe using Go for heavy processing can be somewhat feasible?
 I think more exploring should be done before a solid conclusion can be made.

 **Note:** Both of the above benchmarks test some extreme cases and are not really representative of what you would see in the wild.
 Some more interesting tests (especially some involving goroutines)